-The study consist of an instruction component (30 study points) and a research project that shall result in a thesis (150 study points).
+The PhD programme in natural sciense is 180 ECTS and consists of an instruction component (30 ECTS) and a research project that shall result in a thesis (150 ECTS).

-The research project constitutes the main part of the study and is done under supervision of two ore more supervisors.
-Most often the PhD project is part of a larger research project and you will gain support from other research colleguuas as well.
+The research project constitutes the main part of the study and is conducted under supervision of two or more supervisors.
+Often the PhD project is part of a larger research project and you will gain support from other research colleagues as well.

 The instruction component consists of courses and the composition is individually adjusted.
-It is manadatory with a course in philosophy of science and ethics, and it is recommended to take SVF-8600 Philosophy of Science and Ethics (6 study points) to meet this requirement.
+It is manadatory with a course in philosophy of science and ethics, and we recommend that you take SVF-8600 Philosophy of Science and Ethics (6 ECTS) to meet this requirement.

-Candidates who have completed the PhD programme i natural science at BFE-fak shall have the following learning outcome defined in knowledge, skills and general competence:
+Candidates who have completed the PhD programme in natural science at BFE-fak shall have the following learning outcome defined in knowledge, skills and general competence: